FriendsOfSymfony/FOSUserBundle/Resources/doc/custom_storage_layer.rst

-Using a custom storage layer
+Using a Custom Storage Layer
 ============================

 FOSUserBundle has been designed to allow you to easily change the storage